Michael19842/MCGraph/README.md

 # MCGrapht module
-This module is build as a means to interact with BlueDolphin oData REST interface.
+This module is build as a means to interact with Microsoft Graph via an app registration using Powershell.

 ## Usage